Roger Clemens: Personal life

 Clemens married Debra Lynn Godfrey (born May 27, 1963) on November 24, 1984.
 The couple has four sons: Koby Aaron, Kory Allen, Kacy Austin, and Kody Alec—all given "K" names to honor Clemens's strikeouts ("K"s).
 Koby was at one time a minor league prospect for some MLB clubs.
 Kacy played college baseball for the Texas Longhorns.
 Kody also played college baseball for the Texas Longhorns and made his major league debut with the Detroit Tigers on May 31, 2022.

 Debra once left a Red Sox game, when Clemens pitched for another team, in tears from the heckling she received.
 This is documented in an updated edition of Dan Shaughnessy's best-selling book Curse of the Bambino.
 Debra was quoted in the book as saying that it was the poor attitude of Red Sox fans that prevented the team from winning the World Series (this was quoted prior to the team's 2004 World Series victory).

-Clemens is a member of the Republican Party and donated money to Texas congressman Ted Poe during his 2006 campaign.
+Clemens is a member of the Republican Party and donated money to U.S. representative Ted Poe during his 2006 campaign.

 Debra posed in a bikini with her husband for a Sports Illustrated pictorial regarding athletes and their wives.
 This appeared in the annual Sports Illustrated Swimsuit Edition for 2003.
 Roger wore his Yankees uniform, with the jersey open.

 On February 27, 2006, to train for the World Baseball Classic, Roger pitched in an exhibition game between the Astros and his son's minor league team.
 In his first at-bat, Koby hit a home run off his father.
 In his next at-bat, Roger threw an inside pitch that almost hit Koby.
 Koby laughed in an interview after the game about the incident.